snovotney/business_card/README.md

+This package extractes the name, number and email from the text of business cards.

+The code is implemented for python 2.7 and requires no special dependencies.

+parse.py - invokes the package to extract info from sample text filess train_classifier.py - estimates the person name classifier from training data.
+BusinessCardParser/ - python package implements the solution. data/ - training data for name classifier and test data for business cards.

 How to run
 ==========
-Parse business card files:
+To parse txt files containing business card output,

-python parse.py -m data/name.model data/tests/*
+> python parse.py -m data/name.model data/tests/*

-To train model:
+To train the name model on different data,
-python train_classifier.py -f data/name.model data/train/names.txt
+> python train_classifier.py -f data/name.model data/train/names.txt

 Details
 =======